 An article written and published by the American Association of Hip and Knee Surgeons’ Patient Committee offers insight and tips for achieving a restful and healing night.
 Of course, sleep is fundamental to healing.
 So this is a crucial area that requires patience and diligence on the part of the patient.
 “Pain management protocol” is the combination of various methods to effectively deal with the pain associated with joint replacement.

 Three areas are involved with achieving a full night of sleep during recovery from total joint replacement surgery:

 - Pain management, which may include injections and nerve blocks, also narcotics and anti-inflammatory medications.

 - Narcotic use, which involves close monitoring of the lowering of usage after a limited time.

 - Physical activity, which can positively as well as negatively affect sleep cycles.

 The surgeon will be of utmost assistance in addressing sleep deprivation, pain management and levels of physical activity for your recovery period.
-Needless to say, the doctor’s orders concerning these protocols must be followed fully.
+You should always follow your doctor’s orders.

 Written by: Ruby Holder Moseley, Rust Built, Marketing ServicesSharing is Caring!